-- The Democratic Services Officer will book the hotel, raising the relevant purchase order and awaiting an invoice - Where the hotel declines the above arrangement, book in advance and pay the hotel on departure.
-The council will reimburse the costs on the production of the receipted hotel bill and claim form. - 8.4 Approved duties include: - Meetings of council bodies formally convened by the council or its officers - Conferences or meetings where attendance is authorised by the council or a senior officer - Outside bodies to which the councillor has been appointed by Council - Meetings convened with officers with their agreement.
+- The Democratic Services Manager will book the hotel, raising the relevant purchase order and awaiting an invoice - Where the hotel declines the above arrangement, book in advance and pay the hotel on departure.
+The council will reimburse the costs on the production of the receipted hotel bill and claim form.

+8.4 Approved duties include:

+- Meetings of council bodies formally convened by the council or its officers - Conferences or meetings where attendance is authorised by the council or a senior officer - Outside bodies to which the councillor has been appointed by Council - Meetings convened with officers with their agreement - Civic duties undertaken by the Mayor and Deputy Mayor when requested via the Civic Office as specified in the guidance for mayoral expenditure.